algorandlabs/smart-asa/README.md

 ### Smart ASA Configuration

 Smart ASA Configuration is the update method of a Smart ASA.
 It updates the parameters of an existing Smart ASA.
 Only the `manager` has the authority to configure the asset by invoking this method.
-In the reference implementation the following restrictions have been applied:
+The reference implementation applies the following restrictions:

-- The Smart ASA `manager_adds` cannot change;
+- the Smart ASA `manager_addr` cannot change;
-- `reserve`, `freeze`, and `clawback` address cannot be set to ZERO_ADDRESS;
+- `reserve`, `freeze`, and `clawback` addresses cannot be set to the ZERO_ADDRESS;
 - `total` cannot be configured to a value lower than the current circulating supply.

 ```json